ietf-wg-alto/draft-alto-oam-yang/design.md

 ~~~
 {: #tree-auth title='IETF ALTO Client Authentication Subtree Structure' artwork-align="center"}

-The above structure can be used to configure the role-based access control:
+The structure shown in {{tree-auth}} can be used to configure the role-based access control:

 - 'auth-client' declares a list of ALTO clients that can be authenticated by
   the internal or external authorization server.
 This basic model only includes